tdhelixx/alexandria-dental-health-site/src/services/implant-supported-dentures.md

 ### Contact Dr. Mazhari for Your Dental Implant Evaluation

 If you are interested in dental implants or have already been told that you are not a candidate for traditional implants due to jaw bone loss, contact Alexandria Dental Health & Smile Studio now.
-We can set up a consultation appointment for you with Dr. Mazhari at your convenience to find out if implant-supported All-on-Four® might be the solution you’ve been looking for.
+We can set up a consultation appointment for you with Dr. Mazhari at your convenience to find out if implant-supported All-on-Four® might be the solution you've been looking for.